Bing1002/bing1002.github.io/_pages/about.md

 - 11/18/2019, 2019 ANS Winter Meeting in Washington DC.
 - 11/09/2019, The paper **Trajectory Mining for Localization using Recurrent Neural Network** is accepted in 2019 CSCI-ISDB conference.
 - 11/06/2019, Completed PhD candidacy exam.
-- 09/10/2019, 2019 12th International Workshop on Structural Health Monitoring in Stanford, California, USA
+- 09/10/2019, 2019 12th International Workshop on Structural Health Monitoring in Stanford, California.